monchopena/bdunk/_posts/2021-06-14-your-own-hosting-like-a-boss-4-of-5.markdown

 ![environment-secrets]

+You can get this webhook from the button "Copy Link" (Remember you have to activate the webhook):

+![service-webhook]

 Create a new file for the Actions Definition [like this][github-actions-file].

 ```
-name: Testing the Actions with Jekyll
+{% raw %}name: Testing the Actions with Jekyll

 on:
   push:
     branches: [ master ]

 jobs:
-  build:
+  publish:

     runs-on: ubuntu-latest